Random matrices: Multi-matrix models

 This not only reduces the string equations to

 but also implies, since $P$ is lower triangular,

 We know that $Q$ and $\tilde{Q}$ have one non-vanishing band above the diagonal, and these equations now tell us what happens below the diagonal.
-In particular, if $V$ is a polynomial of degree $d+1$, then $\tilde Q$ has at most $d$ bands below the diagonal Therefore, if $V$ and $\tilde V$ are polynomials, then all the matrices $Q,\tilde Q,P,\tilde P$ are band matrices -- matrices with finitely many non-vanishing bands.
+In particular, if $V$ is a polynomial of degree $d+1$, then $\tilde Q$ has at most $d$ bands below the diagonal Therefore, if $V$ and $\tilde V$ are polynomials, then all the matrices $Q,\tilde Q,P,\tilde P$ are \textbf{band matrices} -- matrices with finitely many non-vanishing bands.

-\item In the rational case, which we define by the condition that $\partial_x \log\omega(x,y)$ and $\partial_y \log\omega(x,y)$ are rational fractions of their arguments, the string equations and the expressions for $P, \tilde{P}$ in terms of $Q,\tilde{Q}$ amount to recursion relations for the elements of these matrices, where the number of relations and the number of terms in each relation are $N$-independent.
-The space of solutions is finite-dimensional, and its dimension matches the $N$-dependent dimension of the homology space of contours on which the partition function converges.
+\item In the rational case, which we define by the condition that $\partial_x \log\omega(x,y)$ and $\partial_y \log\omega(x,y)$ are rational functions of their arguments, the string equations and the expressions for $P, \tilde{P}$ in terms of $Q,\tilde{Q}$ amount to recursion relations for the elements of these matrices.
 The matrices $Q,\tilde Q,P,\tilde P$ are not band matrices, but they can be written as algebraic combinations of band matrices.